 Our kitchen is almost fully organic freshly picked up from our permaculture garden from the campsite.
 Our local kitchen chef prepares our meals freshly every day, except for weekends where we all gather and share our cooking skills.

-We can offer basic shared rooms at the campsite, but in spring you can also come with your own tent or you can use our bedium mountain view tents.
+We offer basic shared rooms at the campsite, but in spring you can bring your own tent or use our Bedouin mountain view tents.

 Due to a lack of job opportunities, infrastructure systems, food insecurities, SEKEM wants to face today’s issues by offering stable jobs, education, vocational training, medical aid and a natural environment that suits the needs of a flourishing community.